ggurjar333/bank-statement-generation/README.md

 ## Installation

-Make sure you have Python 3.10 installed.
+Make sure you have Python 3.10 installed and have extracted the zip of this project.
 Install the required libraries using:

 ```bash
 pip install -r requirements.txt